The Hand Wash Cycle On A Washing Machine

 Hand washing delicates may work best for:

-- Vintage and antique pieces of clothing that need extra care
+- Vintage and antique pieces of clothing that need extra care (read more about how to clean vintage clothes)

 - Heavily embellished and embroidered items